-• To stop the host-agent software, type the following on the command line:
+- To stop the host-agent software, enter the following: - > /etc/init.d/tpssmagent stop

-/etc/init.d/tpssm7agent stop

 The host-agent software automatically starts after you reboot the host.
 However, you must start the software manually if you stop it to add Storage Arrays.